One curry to rule them all.

 - 1/2 tsp pumpkin pie spice (I use this all the time.
 If you don't have any on hand, it's just a blend of cinnamon, cloves, nutmeg, ginger, lemon peel)

-- Cayenne and/or crushed red pepper to taste (HEAT!)
+- Cayenne and/or crushed red pepper, to taste

 - Goes great with roasted carrots (recipe coming soon!), on top of a sweet potato or with cauliflower rice.